 - Now you are going to create a VIEW for your form.
 This is how the public will see the form entries.
 Scroll down to Advanced Settings, Sort & Filter and filter your entries to show only those that have Status equal to Published (or whatever you called the approved status).
 Save the View.

 - Create a page and insert the shortcode of the filtered VIEW onto that page.
-Example: There are no views with that ID
+Example: [display-frm-data id=366 filter=1]

 - Only the published entries will show on the public page.
 When an entry is submitted, the administrator can edit it and change the status from Pending to Published.